About the Artist

 Manifesto

-I create from the spaces in between.
+I create from the spaces in between reality and the subconcious, the self and the other.

-I consider mothering—both literal and metaphorical—as a central force in my work: a source of creation, trauma, healing, and generational continuity.
 My textile sculptures and paintings act as carriers of these layered narratives, holding both tenderness and weight.

-It is a conversation with ghosts, a reweaving of identity, and an offering to the future.
+It is a conversation with ghosts, a reweaving of identity and an offering to the future.